Our Island Plan

 ScatteredShowers

-Sunny/ clear intervals, with scattered showers.
+Sunny/ clear intervals and scattered showers.
+Quite windy at first.

 Wind